-Most EHRs have the capacity to provide clinical reminders (also known as clinical decision support or CDS), a type of alert triggered by a parameter such as time and data, high/low threshold, or clinical indication such as the need to check a patient's cholesterol levels.
-Using these reminders can be especially helpful in high-volume practice settings where it can be challenging to readily identify or remember important health maintenance information.
+Most EHRs can provide clinical reminders, also known as clinical decision support (CDS).
+These reminders serve as an alert triggered by a parameter such as time and date, high/low threshold, or clinical indication such as the need to check a patient's cholesterol levels.
+Using these reminders can be especially helpful in high-volume practice settings where it can be challenging to identify or remember important health maintenance information readily.